kgarza101/new-database-library/README.md

         "cd new-database-library"

-After that run the python file in the termnial:
+After that run the text file first and then the python file to run the app.

+        "pip install requirements.txt"
         "python app.py"

-This should allow the login.db to be read without error, but you have to run the python file in the terminal instead of the Run Code button on VS login.py starts first and the features for login in or registering should appear.
+This should allow the webserver to start, the click to it should be in the terminal.